drjonesy/Remove-Windows-Password-Using-Ubuntu-Linux-18/README.md

 # How To

 1. Create an Ubuntu Live (USB) or Disc
+2. Boot from the Ubuntu Live(USB) / DISC and load Ubuntu 18
 2. Open ```Software Sources``` by searching **Software** its one of the icons that appears.
     > Yes, I know that is a vague statement.
 I will update this later.